sagnikbanerjee15/Abridge_old/README.md

 # License

-License information can be accessed here.
+License information can be accessed from

 # Contact

-Please list all issues at ....
+Please list all issues at https://github.com/sagnikbanerjee15/Abridge/issues

 For all other queries please email sagnik@iastate.edu